oxheadalpha/nft-tutorial/packages/tznft/README.md

 }
 ```

-You can edit the file before using it to create a collection contract.
+You can edit the file before using it to originate a collection contract.
 Please
 refer to the contract metadata
 [TZIP-16](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-16/tzip-16.md)
 and [FA2 Contract Metadata](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#contract-metadata-tzip-016)
 standards for more details.

-`validate-collection-meta` command validates contract metadata
+`validate-collection-meta` command validates contract metadata JSON and requires
-JSON and requires the following parameters:
+the following parameters:

 - `<metadata_file>` path to a metadata JSON file
 - `--errors-only` optional flag to suppress validation warning messages